-Denis B. took his 2006 Lexus GS 300 into a service center because the brake pedal was low to the floor.
-The mechanics found that both rear brake calipers were frozen and would need to be replaced.
-The total for this repair would come to $676.43, all of which was covered under the Alpha Tiered Contract he purchased with his vehicle.
+Michelle K. took her 2006 Toyota Rav4 LTD into a service center because the vehicle died while she was driving.
+The mechanics found that the alternator had gone out and would need to be replaced.
+The total cost for the repair came to $330.65, all of which was covered under the Alpha Tiered, Powertrain Plus Contract she had purchased with her vehicle.

 Sean W. took his 2004 Chevrolet Trailblazer LS/LT into a service center because he noticed the check engine light was on, the windshield washer fluid works on rear but not in the front and there was a loud clunk when going over bumps.
 The mechanics found that the front windshield washer pump had shorted and the left front sway bar link was broken and the right side was loose.
 It was also throwing a code PO128 for the thermostat.
 In order to get the vehicle running properly, they would need to replace the thermostat, replace the washer pump and the sway bar links.
 When all was said and done, the total cost of repair came to $651.91.
 Luckily, Sean purchased one of our Alpha Tiered Contracts with his vehicle, covering these repairs.

 Octavio took his 2003 Chrysler PT Cruiser Limited into a service center because he couldn’t get the vehicle to start.
 The mechanics found that the timing belt was broken and the cams were not turning when you crank.
 In order to get this vehicle going again, they would need to replace the timing belt.
 The total cost of this repair would come to $827.36.
 Luckily, Octavio had purchased our Alpha Tiered Limited Powertrain Contract with his vehicle, which in return paid for the entire cost of the repair.

 In my 30 years at this [my Alpha Warranty Account Manager] was as good as I have seen.
 In today's world it is rare that we see people of her caliber. - Agent